Python-4-DS/Python4ds_cohort-1/README.md

 Edit the **[Log.md file](https://github.com/Python-4-DS/Cohort-1/blob/master/log.md)** in the repository to update your progress and give links to any code that you have written.

 4. Commit the changes to your fork
+5. Make a pull request to the Python4ds_cohort-1 Repo